Moved from 72-hour

 All of which update in 10 to 14 seconds, instead of the 24 to 72 hours it used to take.

 Even with all the progress we’ve made, we’re nowhere close to stopping.
 We’ve broken down the silos that kept us from forming comprehensive customer profiles.
-But there are still boundaries to break — including predictive modelling for delivering experiences.
+But there are still boundaries to break — including predictive modeling for delivering experiences.
 As we work to trim down the seconds it takes to update profiles, we’re also looking at ways we can meet customer needs before they ever arise.
 Per Singh, “With data science capabilities that the platform provides, machine learning or artificial intelligence-based models could predict what a customer is going to do next.”
-The right combination of demographic, online and off-line data, with the power of Adobe Sensei, will start giving us a realistic picture of customer intentions.
+The right combination of demographic, online, and offline data, with the power of Adobe Sensei, will start giving us a realistic picture of customer intentions.
 And with every problem we can solve ahead of time, we free up customers to accomplish whatever they’ve set out to do.

 With millions of customers empowered to move faster, dig deeper, and push further, every experience adds up.
 The cumulative effect is significant.
 And it will help us accomplish what we’ve set out to do — change the world, one digital experience at a time.